pitt-crc/kubernetes-tutorial/README.md

 sudo usermod -aG docker $USER && newgrp docker
 ```

-## Installing Kubectl
+### Installing Kubectl

-Some linux distributions come with Kubctl pre installed.
+Some linux distributions come with Kubectl pre installed.
 The following command can be used to check if it is already installed:

 ```bash